stepfun-ai/Step-Audio/README.md

 #### Inference Chat Model with vLLM (recommended)
 Step-Audio-Chat is a 130B LLM Model, it is recommended to use vLLM to inference with tensor parallelism.
+    * Since vLLM does not load Tokenizer and TTS, the model does not support audio input for inference.

 Currently, the official vLLM does not support the Step 1 model.
 You can temporarily use our [development branch](https://github.com/stepfun-ai/vllm/tree/add-step1-model) for local installation.